In this section

 The National Statement on Ethical Conduct in Human

 To help people understand your project, you should give them information in plain language.
-Our website provides a number of plain language resources to help you do this.

 You also need to record the fact that each person has consented to take part in your project.
 You can record consent in a number of ways, depending on the: